Sweyn II of Denmark: Relationship with the church

 Sweyn feared that Archbishop Adalbert of Hamburg would fill the upper ranks of Denmark's churches with Germans, so he brought Anglo-Danes over from England to keep the Danish church independent.
 Under the influence of Sweyn, Denmark was divided into eight dioceses around 1060.
-He set the dioceses up by donating large tracts of land, with the Diocese of Roskilde being the most-favoured one, as he had a good relationship with Bishop Vilhelm of Roskilde.
+He set the dioceses up by donating large tracts of land, with the Diocese of Roskilde being the most-favoured one, as he had a good relationship with Bishop Vilhelm.
 When Archbishop Adalbert died in 1072, Sweyn was able to deal directly with the Holy See.

 He brought scholars to Denmark to teach him and his people Latin so they could converse with the rest of Europe on equal terms.
 Adam of Bremen travelled to meet this learned king and came away with greater respect for the king's patience and wisdom.
 Sweyn encouraged the building of churches all over Denmark, and Adam of Bremen was astounded that there were 300 churches in Scania alone, more than in all the other countries of the north put together.

 Death

 King Sweyn died at the royal estate Søderup, 10 km west of Åbenrå at the Little Belt strait.
 The Danish chronicles inaccurately date his death to 1074, but it is known that he received and answered letters in 1075 and died in 1076.
 The king's body was carried to Roskilde Cathedral where he was interred in a pillar of the choir next to the remains of Bishop Vilhelm (who was the actual person who died in 1074).
 Later he was called the "father of kings" because five of his fifteen sons became kings of Denmark.

 He was the last Viking ruler of Denmark and an ancestor of all subsequent Danish kings.
 The remains of other Danish kings are also entombed in Roskilde Cathedral.
 According to the saga, Sweyn's mother was entombed inside a pillar across from the chapel.
-However, analysis of mitochondrial DNA proved that this person was not the king's mother, as his mtDNA indicated Haplogroup H, HVR1 7028C.
+However, analysis of mitochondrial DNA proved that this person was not the king's mother.